-2015 saw me transition from a 3,000 square foot home in on a 3 acre farm to a 300 square foot studio apartment in downtown Seattle, Washington.
-Unlike a tiny house, where architectural elements are used to create nooks and crannies that conveniently hide clutter and tidy the space, a studio apartment (like a dorm room) has a unique challenge: open floor space.
+Unlike a tiny house, where architectural elements are used to create nooks and crannies that conveniently hide clutter and tidy the space, a studio apartment has a unique challenge: open floor space.

 My space, a single room with a bathroom on one side and a tiny kitchen on the other, offered a clawfoot bathtub, high ceilings, and a view of the Puget Sound- but offered little by way of storage space.
 One small closet, a shelf, a small, glass-front kitchen cabinet, and a tiny medicine cabinet in the bathroom were the only storage available in my little studio apartment.

-Transferring my style from a large house to a studio apartment took creativity, bargain shopping for the right supplies, and more than a little grief in regards to willingness to say goodbye to most of my possessions.
+Transferring my style from a large house to a studio apartment took creativity, bargain shopping for the right supplies, loading my flea market booth, and more than a little grief as I said goodbye to most of my possessions.

 Without further intro, here are the 4 rules I live by in my studio apartment that keep my tiny living space stylish, open, and uncluttered.